 The cartoon might be funny, but it does have a point.
 It is not easy to develop quality assessments that test the learner’s knowledge and not just his ability to take a test.
 Learning designers really need to pay attention to how the learners are performing on every individual testing item.
-There are several kinds of question format that can be used, one most prevalent being the Fill-in-the-blank-type.
+There are several kinds of question format that can be used, one most prevalent fill-in-the-blank-type.

 What are Fill-In-The-Blank-Type Questions?